Crescent Pharma, Crescent Medical UK

 If your medication states a month then it should not be used after the last day of the month stated on the packaging.
 In the example above this would mean April 30th is the last day that the medication can be taken.

 Once a branded medicines patent has expired other Pharmaceutical entities can product their own versions of the previously protected medicine.
 Generic medicines do not compromise on product quality or efficacy and are subject to the same regulatory standards as their branded counterparts.
 Generic medicines contain the same active ingredients (key ingredient) as the original branded medicine.
-To put it simply it’s the equivalent of buying a low-cost home brand cereal option rather than the branded version.
-The active (core ingredient) will be same whether home brand cornflakes or the branded version.

 Yes.
 Generic medicines and Branded medicine comply with the same regulatory quality and safety standards.
 Generic medicines are produced at approved GMP (Good Manufacturing Practice) exactly the same approval required for branded medicine.